 As perceived by viewers, the San Mateo-Redwood City Landscape Unit has moderately low natural harmony and moderately high cultural order and project coherence.
-Overall, the existing visual quality of the San Mateo-Redwood City Landscape Unit is moderate (Table 3.15-11).
+Overall, the existing visual guality of the San Mateo-Redwood City Landscape Unit is moderate (Table 3.15-11).

 The baseline conditions with the PCEP would include OCS to power EMU trains.
 The OCS would be carried on individual poles, increasing the visual presence of the railway corridor, but it would not obscure views across the corridor.
-The 25th Avenue Grade-Separation Project, which would grade separate 25th, 28th, and 31st Avenues and relocate the Hillsdale Station, would be complete under the 2029 baseline conditions (Caltrain 2019a).
 The overall visual quality would remain moderate under the baseline conditions.